riastrad/cyberbspace/posts/2024/your-man-in-mumbai.md

 ---

 ## sic transit iter
 We arrived in Mumbai shortly after Indian Independence Day.
-Finally making it through customs at around 2am this past Friday.
-Well over 24 hours of total travel time, my estimate based on a rudimentary understanding of timezones is that all total we were in transit for a total of 29 hours.
+Finally making it through customs at around 2 AM this past Friday.
+Well over 24 hours of total travel time, my estimate based on a rudimentary understanding of time zones is that all total we were in transit for a total of 29 hours.
 We did this with a 15 month old, an in-cabin pet, and 8 suitcases.
-Not to mention my backpack, a carseat, and a stroller.
+Not to mention my backpack, a car seat, and a stroller.

 In the moment, this was incredibly stressful.
 With hindsight of a few days, I can say I think this was the most stressful trip I have ever taken in my life.
 And we were lucky, both our son and our dog are good travelers, we made it through without any major meltdowns or accidents.